balena-io/docs/pages/learn/welcome/security.md

 - [Host OS Updates](/reference/OS/updates/self-service/)
 - [Device Diagnostics](/reference/diagnostics/)

-Currently, Cloudlink uses [OpenVPN](https://openvpn.net/) as an underlying technology to achieve these things but this is subject to change with better technology, this is why we abstract away from the technology and call the component as Cloudlink.
-Devices only connect outbound to the Cloudlink and all traffic over Cloudlink is encrypted with TLS.
+Currently, Cloudlink uses [OpenVPN](https://openvpn.net/) as an underlying technology to achieve its functionality.
+Devices only connect outbound to Cloudlink, and all traffic over Cloudlink is encrypted with TLS.

 Cloudlink disallows device-to-device traffic and prohibits outbound traffic to the Internet.
 If a device were compromised, this ensures that it cannot contaminate another device.
 To achieve this the Cloudlink service is configured to run with iptables default `FORWARD` policy set to `DROP` and we do not enable OpenVPN [--client-to-client](https://www.mankier.com/8/openvpn#--client-to-client) config option server side, so there is no way for the traffic between clients to traverse the interface(s).

 Currently, authentication against Cloudlink is performed with API token authentication.
 API keys can be managed and revoked in the {{ $names.company.lower }} dashboard.

-Cloudlink connection is optional and [can be disabled](/reference/supervisor/bandwidth-reduction/) to conserve bandwidth or to remove the option of outside device control through the {{ $names.company.lower }} dashboard or API.
-When disabled, the Cloudlink connection is not established from the device and no traffic will be transmitted or received through this channel.
+Cloudlink connection is optional and [can be disabled](/reference/supervisor/bandwidth-reduction/) to conserve bandwidth or to remove the option of outside device control through the {{ $names.cloud.lower }} dashboard or API.
+When disabled, the Cloudlink connection will not be established from the device.
+No traffic will be transmitted or received through this channel.
 If desired, Cloudlink can be enabled and disabled programmatically so that it is turned on only when in active use (e.g. for interactive debugging) and disabled normally.

 It is important to understand that due to its current design, Cloudlink is not architected for high availability.
 Cloudlink can be down momentarily due to re-configuration or scaling, but it reconnects with the device automatically.
 For mission-critical workflows, we recommend designing your solution to be resilient to the potential unavailability of these specific interactive features.